faseehahmed26/faseehahmed26/README.md

 ## I'm a Developer,Learner and a Data Scientist!!

+- 👨‍💻 Data Scientist at Link Building Blogs.
+Research Programmer at Genoparadigm
+- 🧠 Like to work on AI,ML,DL,Computer Vision and  MLOps
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other Data Scientists
 - 🥅 2022 Goals: Contribute more to Open Source projects and become a Kaggle 3x Expert